joecooper1/stained-glass-generator/README.md

-# tiny
+# Stained-Glass Generator

-A tiny practice npm package.

-## Version 2.0.0
+A package that creates a random stained-glass pattern, applied on an HTML canvas.